jasonli0616/concertmap/README.md

 This is not a commercial product, it is a free and open source personal project.

+You can use it here: https://concertmap.jasonli0616.repl.co/ \
+(This website will not work once my API key reaches the daily rate limit.)

 ## How to run

 1. Get an API key from [setlist.fm](https://setlist.fm/).